Middle School Overview

 Pre-Algebra and Algebra classes emphasize working with numbers and equations to understand the underlying mathematics principles behind writing, solving, and graphing linear and quadratic equations.
 Mathematical reasoning is interwoven throughout.
 Geometry classes explore shapes, size, relative positions, and properties of space.
 Pre-Calculus classes are available for advanced students.

 A wide range of art media and techniques are explored, including ceramics, clay, brush painting, and quilting, in addition to drawing mediums such as charcoal and pastels.
 Students study a variety of artists and genres, and utilize their works for inspiration on self-portraiture.

 Our science curriculum is designed to provide a strong foundation that’s relevant for today’s world.
 Carden students enter high school ready to learn more advanced concepts.
 Topics covered include principles of Earth Science, Biology, Chemistry, and Physics.

 The course of study includes listening appreciation and performance of music concepts.
 Genres covered include Classical as well as American Music History ranging from civilizations of antiquity through the 1960’s and contemporary music.

-French and Mandarin are covered with topics including vocabulary building, grammar, sentence structure, problem solving, and memorization skills.
+French, Mandarin and Spanish are covered with topics including vocabulary building, grammar, sentence structure, problem solving, and memorization skills.